frederic-perez/AmE-dictionary/data/idioms.md

 __live paycheck to paycheck__ To spend all of the money one earns by or before the next time one is paid, thus saving none or very little in the process. _We’re already living paycheck to paycheck, so I don’t know how we’ll manage this sudden increase in our rent._
 __live the life of Riley__ If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems. _He was living the life of Riley while we had barely enough to eat.
 It was like paradise._ Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _These people moan about their lives when in reality they’re having the life of Riley._ Note: This expression often shows disapproval or envy.
 __live up to (someone’s) expectations__ :two: To be as good as or have the qualities that someone predicted, expected, or hoped for. _I’m so excited for the latest movie in the series—I hope it lives up to my expectations!_
+__living impaired__ Dead.
+(Pseudo-politically correct slang used for humorous effect.) _The boss has ordered a hit on the stool pigeon, so make sure he’s living impaired by the end of the day._
+__living the dream__ Leading an extremely ideal life, especially in relation to one’s career.
+(Sometimes said ironically to mean the opposite.) _The only job I could get with my bachelor’s degree was some mind-numbing data entry work.
+I’m really living the dream these days._
 __lo and behold__ :three::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
 __loaded word__ A word that carries additional emotional weight or significance—whether positive or negative—beyond its literal meaning. _If you want to get into politics, you should always avoid using loaded words that might offend someone unintentionally._
 __loaf about__ To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_